BKWLD/cloak-copy/README.md

 ### `cloak-copy`

 This is a generic copy renderer that can be used by other Cloak components so they can stay ignorant of the CMS.
 For instance, a FAQ component with a CMS-specific adapater.
-In this case, the FAQ component can just pass along the `body` content it was provided to `cloak-copy` and never know whether it is rendering markup from Redactor or rich text from Contentful.
+In this case, the FAQ component can just pass along the `content` content it was provided to `cloak-copy` and never know whether it is rendering markup from Redactor or rich text from Contentful.

 - props:
-  - `body` - Either an HTML string or a Contentful rich text JSON document
+  - `content` - Either an HTML string or a Contentful rich text JSON document
   - `balanceText` - Boolean, enables [vue-balance-text](https://github.com/BKWLD/vue-balance-text)
   - `unorphan` - Boolean, enables [vue-unorphan](https://github.com/BKWLD/vue-unorphan)